Music for the Requiem Mass: History of musical compositions

 For many centuries the texts of the requiem were sung to Gregorian melodies.
 The Requiem by Johannes Ockeghem, written sometime in the later half of the 15th century, is the earliest surviving polyphonic setting.
-There was a setting by the elder composer Dufay, possibly earlier, which is now lost: Ockeghem's may have been modelled on it.
+There was a setting by the elder composer Guillaume Du Fay, possibly earlier, which is now lost: Ockeghem's may have been modelled on it.
 Many early compositions employ different texts that were in use in different liturgies around Europe before the Council of Trent set down the texts given above.
 The requiem of Brumel, circa 1500, is the first to include the Dies Iræ.
 In the early polyphonic settings of the Requiem, there is considerable textural contrast within the compositions themselves: simple chordal or fauxbourdon-like passages are contrasted with other sections of contrapuntal complexity, such as in the Offertory of Ockeghem's Requiem.

 In the 16th century, more and more composers set the Requiem mass.
 In contrast to practice in setting the Mass Ordinary, many of these settings used a cantus-firmus technique, something which had become quite archaic by mid-century.
 In addition, these settings used less textural contrast than the early settings by Ockeghem and Brumel, although the vocal scoring was often richer, for example in the six-voice Requiem by Jean Richafort which he wrote for the death of Josquin des Prez.
-Other composers before 1550 include Pedro de Escobar, Antoine de Févin, Cristóbal Morales, and Pierre de La Rue; that by La Rue is probably the second oldest, after Ockeghem's.
+Other composers before 1550 include Pedro de Escobar, Antoine de Févin, Cristóbal de Morales, and Pierre de la Rue; that by la Rue is probably the second oldest, after Ockeghem's.

 Over 2,000 Requiem compositions have been composed to the present day.
-Typically the Renaissance settings, especially those not written on the Iberian Peninsula, may be performed a cappella (i.e. without necessary accompanying instrumental parts), whereas beginning around 1600 composers more often preferred to use instruments to accompany a choir, and also include vocal soloists.
-There is great variation between compositions in how much of liturgical text is set to music.
+Typically the Renaissance settings, especially those not written on the Iberian Peninsula, may be performed a cappella (i.e. without accompanying instrumental parts), whereas, beginning around 1600 composers more often preferred to use instruments to accompany a choir, and also include vocal soloists.
+There is great variation between compositions in how much of the liturgical text is set to music.

 Most composers omit sections of the liturgical prescription, most frequently the Gradual and the Tract.
 Fauré omits the Dies iræ, while the very same text had often been set by French composers in previous centuries as a stand-alone work.

 Sometimes composers divide an item of the liturgical text into two or more movements; because of the length of its text, the Dies iræ is the most frequently divided section of the text (as with Mozart, for instance).
 The Introit and Kyrie, being immediately adjacent in the actual Roman Catholic liturgy, are often composed as one movement.

 Musico-thematic relationships among movements within a Requiem can be found as well.